X-Men Origins: Wolverine: Cultural impact

-Two cases exist of adolescents injecting themselves with elemental mercury after having seen X-Men Origins: Wolverine and incorrectly believing this would convert their bones to metal similar to how Wolverine obtains his adamantium skeleton.
+Two cases exist of adolescents injecting themselves with elemental mercury after watching X-Men Origins: Wolverine and incorrectly believing this would convert their bones to metal similar to how Wolverine obtains his adamantium skeleton.

-Sequels
+Future

-X-Men Origins: Wolverine was set to be the first of a series of X-Men Origins prequels, with the other being focused on Erik Lensherr / Magneto, however, this entered development hell and was eventually canceled with elements instead being incorporated in X-Men: First Class (2011).
+X-Men Origins: Wolverine was set to be the first of a series of X-Men Origins prequels, with the next being focused on Erik Lensherr / Magneto.
+However, this entered development hell and was eventually cancelled, with elements instead being incorporated in X-Men: First Class (2011).

-A second Wolverine film titled The Wolverine (2013) was set years after X-Men: The Last Stand (2006) as a standalone sequel.
+A second Wolverine film, titled The Wolverine (2013), was set years after X-Men: The Last Stand (2006) as a standalone sequel.
 X-Men: Days of Future Past (2014) was confirmed to erase the events of Wolverine through retroactive continuity.
-A third Wolverine film titled Logan was released on March 3, 2017, as Hugh Jackman's last time portraying the character.
-At one time, Liev Schreiber was discussed as being in talks to reprise his role in this third film.
+A third Wolverine film titled Logan was released on March 3, 2017.
+At one point, Schreiber was discussed as being in talks to reprise his role in Logan.

-The spin-off film Deadpool (2016) and its sequel Deadpool 2 (2018) feature Ryan Reynolds reprising his role as Deadpool, albeit in a way more faithful to the comics.
-Several jokes in both films are aimed at Wolverine due to the negative reaction to Weapon XI's portrayal.
-A mid-credits scene in Deadpool 2 depicts Deadpool traveling backwards in time to the events of Wolverine to unceremoniously kill the widely criticized interpretation of the character.
+The spin-off film Deadpool (2016) and its sequel Deadpool 2 (2018) feature Ryan Reynolds reprising his role as Deadpool, albeit in a more faithful depiction of the comics.
+Several jokes in both films are aimed at X-Men Origins: Wolverine due to the negative reaction to Weapon XI's portrayal in the film.
+A mid-credits scene in Deadpool 2 depicts Deadpool traveling backwards in time to the events of this film, X-Men Origins: Wolverine, to unceremoniously kill the widely criticized interpretation of the character, Weapon XI.
+The scene was pulled off using archival footage of Jackman from the film and with the help of stand-ins.